 The monitor generates an evaluation noise and the Codec Unit estimates the audio delay introduced by the monitor.
 The display shows the audio delay in milliseconds.

 The XT Codec Unit uses this manually adjusted delay to calculate the audio delay and improve the echo canceller performance.

 Resolving Monitor Display Problems

-Problem The system displays blank screen.
+Problem The system displays a flickering or blank screen.